 Individuals, organisations and government authorities are invited to submit nominations of trees to be considered for inclusion in the Register.
 If you wish to make a nomination, please fill in the nomination form with as much detail as possible and forward to Land for Wildlife Alice Springs.
 In particular it is important to describe the location of the tree(s) clearly.
 A map or diagram showing the location of the trees(s) should be included, as should a slide or photograph of the tree.
 Do not hesitate to make a nomination if all the information requested is not known.
 Please use a separate form for each nomination.

 By participating in this protect you are contributing to building community awareness of trees and to the protection and maintenance of an important part of our natural and historical heritage.

 Email completed forms to LFW@lowecol.com.au or post them to PO Box 3130, Alice Springs NT 0871.

 We have brought the information into the digital age by GPS plotting each listing and developing an interactive database.
-After numerous site visits, sorting through old documents and culling expired listings, Land for Wildlife is excited to announce the Significant Trees Register (Central Australia Region) has now gone live!
-You can download PDF fact sheets on the registered trees and take a ‘virtual’ tour of the register via an interactive Google Map.
+After numerous site visits, sorting through old documents and culling expired listings, Land for Wildlife is excited to announce the Significant Trees Register has now live!

-Stay tuned for more updates to the register – next on the list to update is the Katherine-Daly Rivers Region.
-This is a region rich in Banyans, Boabs and historical blazes!
+Stay tuned for more updates to the register – next on the list of tasks is to get an update on the health of the trees in the listing.
 Currently the Significant Tree Project is unfunded.
 Land for Wildlife is actively seeking funding to assist with the groundwork costs associated with reassessing trees and getting this information recorded on the database.
 If you think that funding this project is something that interests you, please contact us.